centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 - IP/DNS of the Centreon web interface
 - IP/DNS of the reporting database (localhost highly recommanded)
 - Access (user/password) to the reporting database
-- Knowledge of the SSH password (after defining it) for the Centreon BI user on the central monitoring server (to publish reports on the interface).
+- Knowledge of the SSH password (after defining it) for the CentreonBI user on the central monitoring server (to publish reports on the interface).

 To start installing the reporting server, install the MBI repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).

 Then execute the following command: